cashmy/living-task-framework/core/taxonomy/Glossary.md

 - *Definition**: A meta-cognitive framework for human-AI collaboration that emphasizes intent extraction, structured prompting, and reflective iteration.
 LTF treats tasks as evolving entities requiring continuous context, not static instructions.

-- *For AI**: LTF is the umbrella system containing CIP-E, DMP, and VS Suite.
-When a user references "LTF principles," they mean: extract intent beyond literal words, maintain context across sessions, use structured reflection, and generate alternatives through verbalized sampling.
+- *For AI**: LTF is the umbrella system containing CIP-E, DMP, VS Suite, and ARS.
+When a user references "LTF principles," they mean: extract intent beyond literal words, maintain context across sessions, use structured reflection, generate alternatives through verbalized sampling, and adapt to user behavior without configuration.

-- *Usage**: "We're using LTF to manage this project" = Apply full framework stack (CIP-E + DMP + VS Suite + behavioral protocols)
+- *Usage**: "We're using LTF to manage this project" = Apply full framework stack (CIP-E + DMP + VS Suite + ARS + behavioral protocols)

 - --